s-matthies/simple-prose/README.md

 # Simple Prose

-A simple prose builder for constructing text content from individual sentences, enhanced with weather data integration.

-## Overview

 **Simple Prose** provides a flexible way to construct text content by registering and combining sentences.
 It serves two main purposes:

 1. **Basic Text Construction**: A simple system for building text content from individual sentences